 Freeport-McMoRan Audubon Species Survival Center

 Since 1993, Freeport-McMoRan Audubon Species Survival Center has worked to boost dwindling populations of disappearing animal species.
-In large, minimally-developed enclosures, species such as sandhill cranes, whooping cranes, several species of endangered storks, clouded leopards, Mexican grey wolves, red wolves, bongo antelope and eland have lived and bred in seclusion.
+In large, minimally-developed enclosures, species such as whooping cranes, Mississippi sandhill cranes, several species of endangered storks, clouded leopards, Mexican grey wolves, red wolves, bongo antelope, and eland have lived and bred in seclusion.

-The Survival Center is operated by Audubon Nature Institute and sits on 1,200 acres of U.S. Coast Guard and City of New Orleans land along the Mississippi River.
-It includes undeveloped acreage around Wilderness Park, a protected archaeological dig site and it is also home base for programs such as Audubon Center for Research of Endangered Species, where reproductive research produced dozens of world’s firsts in areas such as breeding of wild felids.
+The Survival Center, operated by Audubon Nature Institute, is located on 1,200 acres of U.S. Coast Guard and City of New Orleans land along the Mississippi River.
+It includes undeveloped acreage around Audubon Wilderness Park and it has served as home base for conservation programs such as Audubon Center for Research of Endangered Species, where reproductive research produced dozens of world’s firsts in areas such as breeding of wild felids.

 The newest program to launch at the Survival Center is Alliance for Sustainable Wildlife, a partnership between Audubon Nature Institute and San Diego Zoo Global.
-This program will devise strategies to ensure sustainable populations of zoo animals as a haven for more than two dozen mammal and bird species that are declining in population.
-Alliance for Sustainable Wildlife is located on 400 acres of the Survival Center campus.
-It plans to enclose large natural-habitat holding areas for groups of herding animals and large-bodied birds with minimal disruption to the surrounding forest while preserving existing naturally wild areas.
+This program devises strategies to ensure sustainable populations of zoo animals as a haven for more than two dozen mammal and bird species that are declining in population.
+ASW is located on 400 acres of the Survival Center campus.
+It includes large, natural-habitat holding areas for groups of herding animals and large-bodied birds with minimal disruption to the surrounding forest while preserving existing naturally wild areas.

 Other programs at the Survival Center include: